SHARON STOUDER (USA)

 FOR THE RECORD: OLYMPIC GAMES: 1964 gold (100m butterfly; 4x100m freestyle relay; 4x100m medley relay), silver (100m freestyle); PAN AMERICAN GAMES: 1963 gold; U.S. NATIONAL CHAMPIONSHIPS: 7; Girl Age-Group Swimmer of the Year: 1961; World Woman Swimmer of the Year: 1964 (by "Sports Illustrated", ABC T.V., and "Swimming World").

-15 year-old Sharon Stouder's performance in the 1964 Tokyo Olympics was the most brilliant all-round Olympic swimming exhibition by a woman up to that time.
-Her 3 golds and a silver medal was a single games record no other girl had achieved.
-Only Debbie Meyer (1968) and Shane Gould (1972) have equaled, but not exceeded, Stouder's 3 gold medals in a single Olympics.
+15 year-old Sharon Stouder's performance in the 1964 Tokyo Olympics was one of the most brilliant all-round Olympic swimming exhibitions by a woman up to that time.
+With her 3 golds and a silver medal at a single games, Sharon Stouder equaled Chris von Saltza's accomplishment in the 1960 Olympics by winning one individual gold medal, one individual silver medal, and two relay gold medals.
+Since then only Debbie Meyer (1968) and Shane Gould (1972) have equaled, but not exceeded, Stouder's 3 gold medals in a single Olympics. (*at the time of her induction in 1972)

 Miss Stouder's Olympic record in the 100 meter butterfly stood 8 years until 1972, but her best swim may have been her silver medal in the 100 meter freestyle, as she finished a touch behind the great Dawn Fraser.
-In this race, Stouder was only the second girl in history to go under a minute and she pushed Fraser to a new world record, which stood up until 1971.
+In this race, Stouder was only the second girl in history to go under a minute and she pushed Fraser to a new Olympic record.
 Sharon Stouder joins Dawn Fraser as the premier women sprinters recognized in the International Swimming Hall of Fame.

 Stouder's other Olympic gold medals were on the winning U.S. Medley and Freestyle Relays.